Below are answers to some of the most frequently asked questions about LIGO.

 In 1916, Albert Einstein predicted the existence of gravitational waves in his theory of general relativity.
-Up until September 14, 2015 we only knew from indirect observations that they exist.
-Today, with LIGO's historic direct detection, we know without a doubt that they are out there!
-Once LIGO begins detecting gravitational waves on a regular basis, the data will be used to answer outstanding questions about physics and the Universe in general.
+Up until September 14, 2015 we only inferred that they existed.
+Today, LIGO has made enough detections to know without a doubt, gravitational waves are real!
+The more detections LIGO makes, the more questions it will help to answer about physics and the Universe in general.
 Since each source of gravitational waves plays a unique "tune", the first thing we’ll learn is which amazing event in the Universe generated the wave.
 The known possibilities are:

-- The merging (coalescence) of two black-holes, or two neutron stars, or a neutron star and a black hole in orbit around each other
+- Merging (coalescing) black-holes, or neutron stars, or a neutron star and a black hole in orbit around each other

-- The vibration or rotation of a bumpy neutron star
+- The rotation of a bumpy neutron star

-- The explosion of a lumpy supernova (if a star isn't perfectly spherical when it explodes)
+- The explosion of a lumpy star (if a star isn't perfectly spherical when it explodes), called a supernova

-- Motions of matter and energy right after the Big Bang
+- Motions of matter and energy that occurred right after the Big Bang

-And there's always a chance that we'll detect something we've never thought of before.
+And there's always a chance that we'll detect something we can't yet explain.

-LIGO’s results will be added to the knowledge of astronomers who observe in the electromagnetic spectrum (these days, astronomers study the universe not only with visible light, but also with radio waves, infra-red light, and even x-rays, all of which are part of the electromagnetic spectrum.)
+LIGO’s results will greatly augment the knowledge-base of astronomers who observe in the electromagnetic spectrum (e.g., radio waves, infra-red, X-rays, gamma rays).
 In some cases, we hope that LIGO’s data will contain the key pieces of information needed to answer these big questions:

 - How many neutron stars and black holes reside in a typical galaxy?

-- How do binary systems with these objects evolve and how often do they coalesce?
+- How do binary systems with these objects evolve and how often do they collide?